falcosecurity/rules/README.md

 ### Registered Rules

-Please refer to the automatically generated [rules_inventory/rules_overview.md](https://github.com/falcosecurity/rules/blob/main/rules_inventory/rules_overview.md#falco-rules---detailed-overview) file for a detailed list of all the rules currently registered.
+Please refer to the automatically generated [rules overview](https://falcosecurity.github.io/rules/overview/) document file for a detailed list of all the rules currently registered.

 -->